pieroproietti/penguins-eggs/sourceforge/files/ISOS/debian/bookworm/README.md

 ##  **colibri**
 A light xfce4 for developers you can easily start to improve eggs installing colibri.

+##  **penguins-court**
+A light xfce4 for developers with [boxes](https://help.gnome.org/users/gnome-boxes/stable/) for virtualization: you can grow up your ISOs inside it!

 # You can find other ISOs Debian bookworm under [plastilinux](https://sourceforge.net/projects/penguins-eggs/files/ISOS/plastilinux/).